oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 ### getDataPerTimeInterval

 You can retrieve any data for any time interval (specified in seconds) using the function below.
+Available parameters are: HeadPos, Heading, TailAngle, TailLength, TailPosX, TailPosY, curvature and, if it was calculated during tracking, tailAngleHeatmap.

 ```
 data = dataAPI.getDataPerTimeInterval(videoName, numWell, numAnimal, startTimeInSeconds, endTimeInSeconds, parameterName)